alan-turing-institute/monitoring-ecosystem-resilience/pyveg/README.md

 ```
 If you plan on making changes to the source code, you can instead run `pip install -e .`.

-Before using the Google Earth Engine API, you need to authenticate.
-To do this, run
+Before using the Google Earth Engine API, you need to sign up with a Google account
+[here](https://earthengine.google.com/new_signup/), and authenticate.
+To authenticate, run
 ```
 earthengine authenticate
 ```
 A new browser window will open.
-Copy the token from this window to the terminal prompt to complete the authentication process.
+Copy the token from this window to the terminal prompt to
+complete the authentication process.

 ## Google Earth Engine Related Tools